AmyDon12/AmyMath/README.md

-# Extended Math lib for C++, Version α1.1
+# Extended Math lib for C++, Version α1.2

-This project is in Alpha and currently only contains a handful of Pythagorean and Conversion functions
+###*Please note: This project is in Alpha

+Contains a handful of Pythagorean, Conversion and basic Geometric calculation functions